 Telephone: +41 (0)22 791 2927

 Fax: +41 (0)22 791 4251, +41 (0)22 791 4812

-Human Immunodeficiency Virus (HIV) is a virus that weakens the immune system, ultimately leading to AIDS, the acquired immunodeficiency syndrome.
-HIV destroys the body’s ability to fight off infection and disease, which can ultimately lead to death.
+AIDS deaths are defined as the estimated number of adults and children who died due to AIDS.
+AIDS, the acquired immunodeficiency syndrome, is caused by Human Immunodeficiency Virus (HIV), a virus that weakens the immune system and destroys the body’s ability to fight off infection and disease, which can ultimately lead to death.

 The global estimates are representative of the national estimates for a given year.

 Civil registration systems are the best source to obtain an estimate of the mortality due to AIDS.
 However, in most countries with generalized epidemics, coverage of civil registration is too low to provide useful information on AIDS mortality.
 Some countries have local demographic surveillance or general information on adult mortality from censuses and surveys that can help estimate mortality levels due to AIDS.
 Estimating mortality in countries with low-level or concentrated epidemics is even more difficult.
 Some at-risk groups are likely to have different background mortality, in other words they are more prone to other causes of death (for example, injecting drug users are vulnerable to fatal drug overdoses and other life-threatening hazards).
 All this can have substantial effects on patterns of mortality.
 Unfortunately, country-specific data on mortality and on changes in risk behaviour are seldom available.
 However, some countries with low-level/concentrated epidemics have well-functioning vital registration systems that include the cause of death.